 This summer, Barbados launched its Barbados Welcome Stamp program, allowing Americans to live and work on the island —known for its idyllic beaches and excellent surf conditions—for up to a full year.
 The application, which costs $2,000 for individuals and $3,000 for a “family bundle” that would include a spouse and any children under the age of 26, requires a passport, a description of the applicant’s current employment, and an income declaration stating that the applicant will “expect to earn an income of $50,000 over the next 12 months” and/or have the financial means to support themselves during their stay.

 Americans looking to spend time near the majestic Caucasus Mountains or get a taste of the country’s buzzy wine scene are in luck: the country of Georgia, located on the border between Europe and Asia, is inviting “citizens of all countries” to work remotely in the country for six months or longer.
 Applicants will need to submit proof of employment, travel insurance covering no less than 6 months, and agree to a mandatory 14 day quarantine upon arrival at their own expense.
 All applicants accepted into the program will be able to travel within Europe’s 26 country Schengen area for up to 90 days during their stay.
-The online application is expected to go live on the Ministry of Georgia’s website in the coming weeks.
+The online application can be found here.

 Dreaming of pink sand beaches?
 Bermuda recently launched a year-long residency certificate for remote workers and students seeking to either work or study remotely on the island .
 The application, which costs $263, requires a passport and proof of employment for non-students; students who apply are prohibited from working during their stay.
 Before departure, applicants must complete a travel authorization form online that will require a $75 fee going towards any COVID-19 testing costs while on the island.
 Once on the island, COVID-19 tests will be administered on days four, eight, and 14 of the first two weeks of your stay, and all visitors will be asked to report their temperatures twice daily.